HaikuTeam/animator/QA.md

 The name of duplicated project `Xyz` is suggested `XyzCopy` If XyzCopy already exists, the name of duplicated project `Xyz` is `XyzCopy1`, etc.
-I can't create a project with the same name as an existing project After launching a duplicated project, slices from the renamed default Sketch file are still synced to stage When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32 When naming a project, if I choose a project name that already exists I am blocked with an error
+I can't create a project with the same name as an existing project After launching a duplicated project, slices from the default Sketch file are still synced to stage When naming a project, spaces and underscores and hyphens (etc) are not allowed When naming a project, the project name length is max 32 When naming a project, if I choose a project name that already exists I am blocked with an error